 If OpenAM uses the embedded OpenDJ directory server, then the memory needed depends on what you store in the embedded directory and what you calculated as described in "Sizing For Service Levels".
 The embedded OpenDJ directory server shares memory with the OpenAM server process.
 By default, the directory server takes half of the available heap as database cache for directory data.
-That setting is configurable as described in the OpenDJ Administration Guide section, Database Cache Settings.
+That setting is configurable as described in the OpenDJ directory server documentation.